 Marketing your business is something you’ll want to do constantly, regardless of how much your business has grown.
 There’s always a need for advertising to bring in more income over time.

 Like any business, you also need to think about certain templates you’ll need to create.
 From drafting up invoices to contracts, they’re all essential for protecting yourself.
-Whether it’s a wedding photography contract template or a client contract for social media content, it’s important to know all the necessary information needed for these documents.
+Whether it’s a wedding photography contract template or a client contract for social media content, It’s important to draft up a photography contract and to compile all the necessary information needed for these documents.

 5. Keep on improving your craft